3. Setting Up Your Robin Cluster

 • The media type for the volume that will provide storage for the collection (either HDD or SSD).
 This will be cluster dependent.

 3.7.2.
-Starting metrics
+Starting Metrics

 Robin brings up the Prometheus server and node exporter alongisde Grafana via Helm.
 In order to deploy the Prometheus Helm chart, run the following command: